aureq/udoo-recipes/03-xbmc-recipe.md

 This section assumes you're running the current shell in the chroot environment.
 Please refer to the first section of this page.

-This work is in n early stage of support.
+This work is in an early stage of support.
 A lot of credit goes back to Stéphan Rafin for his hard work.

     # git clone https://github.com/xbmc-imx6/libcec libcec-imx6
     # cd libcec-imx6